-I have been working at Hubba full-time (Less than a year)
+I worked at Hubba (More than a year)

 Advice to Management